ryancbutler/XDReplicate/README.md

-# XenDesktop 7 Export and Import Utility
+# XenDesktop 7 Site Export and Import Script
 Exports XenDesktop 7.x site information and imports to another 'Site' via remote command or XML file.

 **PLEASE USE WITH CAUTION.
 THIS WILL OVERWRITE SETTINGS ON IMPORT**